 It gives a section-wise view of the GSTR 9 with auto-drafted details and uploaded details.
 This makes the review process easier and efficient.
 This enables complete as well as incremental save of data.

 IRIS Sapphire helps you bulk fetch of GSTR 9 auto-drafted details and also provides reports based on GST Returns data and reconciliation results.
 This puts your GSTR 9 preparation on fast-track mode and supplements the data preparation process for additional sections of GSTR 9.

-IRIS Business is a leading GST Suvidha Provider (GSP) providing easy and efficient solutions for GST (IRIS Sapphire) and E-way bill (IRIS Topaz) compliance.
-To have your GSTR-9 queries solved and to know more about our solution for filing GSTR-9, please request for a free demo or contact us at email@example.com.
+IRIS Business is a leading GST Suvidha Provider (GSP) providing easy and GST solution (IRIS Sapphire) and E-way bill (IRIS Topaz) compliance.
+To have your GSTR-9 queries solved and to know more about our solution for GSTR-9 filing, please request for a free demo or contact us at email@example.com.

 Issue regarding Table 6 of ITC in GSTR-9.

 1) If we mistakenly don’t put up the bifurcation of ITC in table no.6 than what is the remedy against this problem?